whisthq/technical-interviews/README.md

 - Broken-Stun: Debug computer networking bugs in C
 - Hashtable: Implement a resizeable hashtable in C
 - C-fundamentals: Quick C fundamentals questions to ask on a first screen
-- Perf-engineering: Performance engineer finding the minimum of an array in C
+- Perf-engineering: Performance-engineer finding the minimum of an array in C

 ## Administering a Technical Interview